Engineering

 The SignalStack angle

 What we are not doing: declaring generative video a dead end.
-What we are doing: treating Sora’s arc as a constraint story—novelty curves, moderation load, and frontier compute bills against enterprise ARR.
+What we are doing: treating Sora’s arc as a constraint story—novelty curves, moderation load, frontier compute bills, and IP partnerships that are as much about brand safety as about pixels.

 1. Consumer AI feeds compete with human-made attention